Salar de Atacama: Lithium-rich brines

-Lithium concetrations in the brines of the Salar de Atacama vary with geographical position and depth.
+Lithium concentrations in the brines of the Salar de Atacama vary with geographical position and depth.
 The brines distanced from the northern and eastern rims of the salt flat —that is the "core" (Spanish: núcleo del salar)— have the highest lithium concentration of any salt flat in the Lithium Triangle.
 The cause for the high concentration of lithium in the brines of Salar de Atacama is not fully clear as various competing hypothesis exists.
 It is suggested that high geothermal gradients and altitude differences in the hydrological basin enhances the leaching of lithium from rocks and clays.
 The volcanoes east of Salar de Atacama may have a role in contaminating the incoming streams with salts.
 Some litium-rich waters entering Salar de Atacama are thought to have been previously concentrated at salt lakes at higher elevation.
 An important factor for the further concentration and preservation of lithium in the brines of the salt flat is the high evapotranspiration in the area which is related to the extreme aridity and the high solar radiation in the area.

 In terms of isotopic composition the brines of Salar de Atacama are rich in lithium-7 relative to lithium-6 which is thought to be the result of the precipitation of lithium minerals which fractionate the lighter isotopes.